The long-awaited HUMAN 81 DK is now available.

 Adding internal braces to a typical affordable loudspeaker cabinet can be very beneficial.
 They will stiffen the panels, reducing resonant modes and also transmission of vibration from the inside of the box (generated from the rear of the woofers) to the outside.
 The result should be tighter, cleaner bass, and a general cleaning up of some of the midrange.

 Basically, the goal is to make the cabinet as "dead" or inert acoustically as possible.
 Speakers built to a substantially higher price point will typically (but not always) have much heavier, braced cabinets.
 This is what we are trying to achieve by adding braces to more affordable speakers.
+We want to do this while altering the volume of the box as little as possible, so the braces should be fairly slender when retrofitting them.
+This is not a problem, since wood is strongest under compression along its grain.
+With new cabinets you just allow for the brace volume and use as many of any size you want.

 The first places to attack with extra bracing are those most prone to unwanted vibration.
 Large panels respond well to being tightened up, reducing their ability to "sound," like a drumhead, when excited by the acoustic energy inside the box.
 Places where the baffle is cut for the drivers, and hence weakened, are also ideal candidates - since not only is the material weakened by the cutouts, but this is where the "equal and opposite reaction" energy of the drivers enters the cabinet material directly.
 Often you will find that these two become one and the same - the rear panel is the largest, and putting in front-to-back braces around the woofer, say, will stiffen it nicely.